 Are you considering purchasing an electric vehicle (EV)?
 This environmentally friendly choice has several advantages for both the environment and the customer.
 Most of the benefits of electric cars usually get unnoticed.
-In today’s blog, you’ll learn about the benefits of Electric Cars, not only about the environmental perks, but also on how they affect your budget.
-So if you’re into EV’s keep reading our guide to get off on the right foot.
+In today’s blog, you’ll learn about the benefits of Electric Cars, the environmental perks, and how they affect your budget, so if you’re into EVs, keep reading our guide to getting off on the right foot.

 Since the first models hit the road, electric vehicles (EVs) have gone a long way.
 The latest EVs are sportier, more cost-effective, and can travel further on a single charge.
-Furthermore, the vast range of vehicles provides clients with additional options when it comes to purchasing a vehicle that fits their lifestyle.
+Furthermore, the vast range of vehicles provides clients with additional options for purchasing a car that fits their lifestyle.

 1. Less petrol needed

-Even with hybrid electric vehicles (HEVs) you’ll see benefits of electric cars.
+Even with hybrid electric vehicles (HEVs), you’ll see the benefits of electric cars.
 They consume less gasoline than comparable conventional cars because they use electric-drive technology to improve vehicle economy through regenerative braking—recapturing energy that would otherwise be wasted while braking.
-Plug-in hybrid electric cars (PHEVs) and all-electric vehicles (EVs), also known as battery electric vehicles, are both capable of being fueled exclusively by electricity generated in the United States from natural gas, coal, nuclear energy, wind energy, hydropower, and solar energy.
+Plug-in hybrid electric cars (PHEVs) and all-electric vehicles (EVs), also known as battery electric vehicles, can be fueled exclusively by electricity generated in the United States from natural gas, coal, nuclear energy, wind energy, hydropower, and solar energy.

 2. Tax credits

-For all new EVs, another of the best benefits of electric cars are tax credits.
+Another of the best benefits of electric cars is tax credits for all-new EVs.
 A federal tax credit of up to $7,500 is available for up to 200,000 EVs manufactured by a single manufacturer.
-The tax credit is reduced by half ($3,750) in the second quarter after the limit is reached, and then by half again for the next two quarters.
+The tax credit is reduced by half ($3,750) in the second quarter after the limit is reached and half again for the next two quarters.
 The manufacturer’s tax credit is then terminated.
 For the most recent tax credit amount, contact the EV manufacturer.

 3. Fewer emissions

-Electric vehicles are a terrific alternative for anyone who is concerned about doing their part to protect the environment.
-Even after accounting for the batteries, research shows that electric vehicles release fewer greenhouse gases and air pollutants than gas-powered automobiles.
-Though some of the battery’s energy is derived from fossil fuels, EVs emit substantially fewer emissions to charge up than a normal gas-powered automobile during its lifespan.
+Electric vehicles are a terrific alternative for anyone concerned about doing their part to protect the environment.
+Research shows that electric vehicles release fewer greenhouse gases and air pollutants than gas-powered automobiles, even after accounting for the batteries.
+Though some of the battery’s energy is derived from fossil fuels, EVs emit substantially fewer emissions to charge up than a typical gas-powered automobile during its lifespan.

-Energy experts think that if EVs become more energy renewable in the next years, their emissions rates may be lowered by up to 75% by 2050.
+Energy experts think that if EVs become more energy renewable in the following years, their emissions rates may be lowered by up to 75% by 2050.
 Currently, the average EV in the United States produces around 200 grams of CO2 each mile driven.
-In comparison, the average automobile produces roughly 404 grams each mile.
+In comparison, the average automobile makes roughly 404 grams each mile.

-As we told you already, there are more than just environmentally benefits of electric cars.
-Electric automobiles have a great influence not just on the environment, but also on your wallet.
+As we told you already, there are more than just environmental benefits of electric cars.
+Electric automobiles have a significant influence not just on the environment but also on your wallet.
 EVs cost substantially less to run than gas-powered vehicles, sometimes less than half in some jurisdictions.

 More specifically, the average cost of using an EV is around $485 per year, but the average cost of its equivalent is far over $1,000.
-The price variations will vary depending on the gas and electric prices in your area, as well as the sort of car you drive.
+The price variations will vary depending on the gas and electric prices in your area and the sort of car you drive.

 5. Performance & comfort